Beginner’s tips to play your own build.

 - You refill flasks by killing monsters so don't be greedy to use them.

 - Most of your life and resistances will come from rare items.
 Unique items usually give some unique and build defying qualities but lack life and resistances on them.
 When you plan your build keep in mind that you need to balance rares and uniques.

 - Any char can use any skills by equipping skill gems.
-You get gems by completing quests or as drops from monsters.
+You get gems by completing quests, buying them from vendors or as drops from monsters.
 Each time you do a quest that gives gems an even larger amount of gems is added to flasks vendor second tab.
-Some gems are restricted to certain classes and do not appear as quest rewards or for sale for your character.
-This does not mean you can't use them.
-That just mean you have to trade for them with other players.
-Ask in general chat if anyone can buy the gem for you from a vendor - you will always find someone willing to help.
+Some gems are restricted to certain classes and do not appear as quest rewards or for sale on a flask vendor for your character, but most of the gems appear on a specialized gem vendor available later in the game.

 - You will do more damage by improving in 3 different areas.
 Damage bonuses from tree and gear, like 10% increased fire damage.
 Leveling a skill gem to a higher level by killing monsters.
 Linking your skill gem to support gems.
 Attack skills also use your weapon damage as base to determine skill damage, while spells ignore weapon damage and only use bonuses like %increased spell damage/cast speed.
 For more details look into "How to maximize damage?" section.